ChristianChiarulli/ChristianChiarulli/README.md

-- ⛓️ I’m currently learning Rust
+- ⛓️ Getting ready for LunarVim 2.0 release

 - 📫 How to reach me: